Lydia Foy: Third court case

 On 27 February 2013 Free Legal Advice Centres, representing Lydia Foy, announced that she had issued new proceedings in the Irish High Court seeking orders requiring the government to act on the judgment of Mr Justice McKechnie in 2007 and enable her to obtain a new birth certificate recognising her female gender.

 Other achievements

 In 1997, Foy grew the world's largest foxglove in her garden.

 In 2011, she was the subject of a documentary on RTÉ Radio 1 called My name is Lydia Foy.

+In 2025, she was awarded the Jim Larkin Thirst for Justice Award by the Labour Party in recognition of her ‘decades long struggle for equality and State recognition for who she truly is.’